 Cryptocurrencies are here to stay, and Coinbase knows this.
-It is one of the fastest-growing currency wallet platforms, allowing its users to manage and perform transactions of some of the most popular digital currencies like Bitcoin and Ethereum.
+It is one of the fastest-growing currency wallet platforms, allowing its users to manage transactions and perform payment processing of some of the most popular digital currencies like Bitcoin and Ethereum.

 Coinbase’s philosophy resembles that of the internet during its first years: the quest for a decentralized system where no country or entity dictates the rules.
 It is no surprise then that its mission is to help create an open financial system for everyone, a pretty ambitious goal in a market that already shows many competitors and where uncertainty regarding regulatory matters is a major issue.